 One study examined the contribution of melanin, oxyhemoglobin, and deoxyhemoglobin on pigmentation observed clinically after ultraviolet B (UVB) exposure.
 The investigators found that the clinical evaluation of skin complexion was affected both by epidermal melanin concentration and deoxyhemoglobin residing in the superficial venous plexus.
 Additionally, altering the concentration of deoxyhemoglobin in the skin with pressure or with topical therapies also significantly altered what is visually perceived as skin pigmentation.4,5

 Fitzpatrick Skin Typing System

 Skin of color is most frequently defined as Fitzpatrick skin phototypes (SPT) IV through VI.
 These skin types, by definition, tan easily or profusely and burn minimally, rarely, or never.
 The Fitzpatrick SPT system was originally developed to assess a patient’s response to UV exposure for the purpose of treating skin conditions with light.6 Using this system, patients are assigned a skin type based on the reported ability to tan or burn.
 The SPT defines a minimum erythema dose (MED) for each skin type, which is then used to guide dosing of UV therapy for various skin diseases.
-This skin typing system has since evolved into a way to describe a patient’s ...
+This skin typing system has since evolved into a way ...